MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 Certain products operate in the concept of a service principal and will have their limits accrued to the non-licensed user pool.
 This is the best way to align limits with how the product operates on the platform.

-If a tenant has multiple types of subscriptions, their non-licensed user request capacity will use the product line subscription with the larger number of requests.
+If a tenant has multiple types of subscriptions, their non-licensed user request capacity uses the product line subscription with the larger number of requests.
 For example, if a customer has both Dynamics 365 Customer Service Enterprise base license subscriptions (500,000 minimum requests + accrued limits) and Power Apps per user subscriptions (25,000 requests/day), their pooled tenant-level request capacity will be 500,000 minimum requests + accrued limits per 24 hours.

 ## What happens if a licensed or non-licensed user exceeds limits